-- (2) Matters to be referred to concerning the merger consideration - (i) Provisions of the articles of incorporation of the surviving corporation (NHF) As described in Attachment 2. - (Note) NHF has decided to make a proposal concerning amendments to the articles of incorporation (the contents of which are described in Attachment 3) at a general meeting of unitholders scheduled for February 24, 2012. - (ii) Matters concerning the method of converting the investment units allotted as the merger consideration - (a) Market in which such investment units are traded the real estate investment trust securities market of the Tokyo Stock Exchange - (b) Persons who intermediate or act as agents or representatives in the transactions of such investment units
+- (2) Matters to be referred to concerning the merger consideration - (i) Provisions of the articles of incorporation of the surviving corporation (NHF)

+As described in Attachment 2.

+(Note) NHF has decided to make a proposal concerning amendment to the articles of incorporation at a general meeting of unitholders scheduled for February 24, 2012.

+- (ii) Matters concerning the method of converting the investment units allotted as the merger consideration - (a) Market in which such investment units are traded the real estate investment trust securities market of the Tokyo Stock Exchange - (b) Persons who intermediate or act as agents or representatives in the transactions of such investment units